jbagel2/stm32-f103-CortexM3-ESP8266-Dimmer/README.md

 On the To-Do list:

-(This item (#1) is currently being actively developed in the branch "browser_response_return_testing" )
+(This item (#1) is currently being actively developed in the branch

 1. Create basic http based response for a port 80 request to module.
+(Active on branch "browser_response_return_testing")
     * Report current status (to include)
       * Assigned IP
       * Currently connected Wifi AP SSID